DiamondLightSource/nexgen/docs/beamlines.rst

 .. code-block:: python

-    "This example calls the SSX writer for a simple time-resolved pump-probe experiment using Tristan."
+    "This example calls the SSX writer for a simple time-resolved pump-probe experiment on a full chip using Tristan."

-    from nexgen.beamlines.SSX_Tristan_nxs import write_nxs
+    from nexgen.beamlines.SSX_Tristan_nxs import ssx_tristan_writer
     from datetime import datetime

     beam_x = 1590.7